-Taiwanese consumer electronics company HTC has finally tapped into the world of the decentralized blockchain technology and announced the launching of “the first native blockchain phone” which can support multiple types of cryptocurrencies, including but not limited to Bitcoin (BTC) and Ethereum (ETH) networks.
+Taiwanese consumer electronics company HTC finally taps into the world of the decentralized blockchain technology and announced the launching of “the first native blockchain phone” which can support multiple types of cryptocurrencies, including but not limited to Bitcoin (BTC) and Ethereum (ETH) networks.

 Phil Chen, the creator of HTC’s first virtual reality video player and headset—Vive, announced the upcoming project on May 15 at the Consensus 2018 NY event.
 HTC is naming the blockchain phone “Exodus” and once released to the market, the company reportedly considers allowing cryptocurrency owners to purchase the phone via their wallets.
 However, there is no announcement regarding the price yet.